DigitalPublishingToolkit/NN11/md/04-The_Ends_of_the_Internet.md

 framework of the encyclopedia.

-This practice has been inspired by the way open source software was developed and disrupted the previously held assumptions about expertise.
+This practice has been inspired by the way open source software was developed and how it disrupted the previously held assumptions about expertise.
 The Apache server used by the majority of Internet sites, the PHP scripting language and also the Linux operating system were developed along lines of
 ‘delegation’ that are quite similar to those applied by Wikipedia.
 These approaches show the potential of decentralized production formats which